 The SSUDS lab is located adjacent to the marsh on the campus of Savannah State University in coastal Georgia.
 The SSUDS lab, led by Dr. Tara Cox, studies spatial ecology and conservation biology of long-lived marine vertebrates, marine and coastal policy and management, and human interactions with marine mammals.
-Current projects include: Human-interaction behaviors (particularly begging), stock structure and abundance estimates, life history indices of moms and calves, and genetics of common bottlenose dolphins.
-In addition, there may be an opportunity to participate in a new manatee project.
+Current projects include: Human-interaction behaviors (particularly begging), stock structure and abundance estimates, catalog matching to other study areas in the SE USA, contaminant loads and genetics of common bottlenose dolphins.

 The SSUDS Lab selects volunteer interns during three seasons each year: